 How Supplemental Insurance Works:

 Medicare Supplement insurance picks up where Medicare leaves off.
-When you have Medicare-approved health costs, your Original Medicare will cover its share first, and then your Medigap pays its share, which, otherwise, would come out of your pocket.
+When you have Medicare-approved health costs, your Original Medicare will cover its share first, and then your Medigap plan pays its share, which, otherwise, would come out of your pocket.
 Supplemental insurance policies are divided into different plans, each offering different benefits.

 Medigap Policies are offered by private insurance companies.
 The federal government decides and regulates what each plan covers, so plans remain the same across providers.
 Before any insurance provider can offer supplemental insurance, they must be approved by the state government.
 Once approved in a state, the individual providers may set their own prices for policies.

-What Does Supplemental Insurance Supplement?
+What Does Medigap Insurance Cover?